postsharp/Metalama.Documentation/content/conceptual/using/amending-many-projects.md

 level: 300
 ---

-# Adding aspects to many projects
+# Adding aspects to multiple projects

-If you manage a repository or a solution composed of several projects, it can be beneficial to add aspects from a central location.
-This article outlines several methods for achieving this.
+If you manage a repository or a solution composed of multiple projects, you may find it beneficial to add aspects from a central location.
+This article outlines several methods to achieve this.

-Please note that these approaches are also applicable when configuring aspect libraries or adding architectural rules.
+These approaches are also applicable when configuring aspect libraries or adding architectural rules.

 ## Using transitive project fabrics